grp-bork/formHTR/README.md

 Script `select_ROIs.py` is used to find and define locations of regions of interest (ROIs) in the given PDF.

 Generally, it is possible to draw ROIs (rectangles) manually but also to detect them automatically.
-The coordinates of ROIs are stored in a CSV file.
+The coordinates of ROIs are stored in a JSON file.

 The tool is supposed to be run from the command line, as the control commands are entered there.